 - The Sims 2 has the Culinary career, which starts you off in one of these and has you work your way up the ladder to Celebrity Chef status.

 - The University expansion has the Philosophy major's final semester.
 "Senior Thesis: Preparing for the Fast-Food Industry".
 Amusingly, Philosophy is the major indicated to be best for the aforementioned Culinary career.

-- Space Quest (more specifically Space Quest 2's fan-made VGA remake) gives us Monolith Burger, sporting a big yellow M to boot.
-It's possible to find a Monolith Burger behind a machine in the restaurant.
+- In one fan remake it's possible to find a Monolith Burger behind a machine in the restaurant.
 Sitting at the empty booth and eating the burger will cause Roger to die by vomiting his skeleton.